libaudioverse/libaudioverse/README.md

 Examples for all supported languages may be found in the [GitHub repository](http://github.com/camlorn/libaudioverse).
 These sets of examples aim to be equivalent and to demonstrate most critical features of Libaudioverse.
 This library is easy.
-in many cases, the examples will be enough to get you started.
+In many cases, the examples will be enough to get you started.

 ##Binaries and Support##